PedroChaparro/PI202202-alako-data/scraper-data-whayner/README.md

 ## Velocidad

-Probado con 15 temas, 140 registros cada uno:
+Tested with 15 topics, 140 videos each:

-- 2100 registros en 29 minutos
+- 2100 videos in 29 minutes
-- ~ 72 registros por minuto
+- ~ 72 videos per minute

 ## Dependencies